School of Media and Journalism

 422 Producing Television News (3).
 Prerequisite, JOMC 421.
 Permission of the instructor.
 Students work under faculty guidance to produce "Carolina Week," a television news program, and are responsible for all production tasks such as producing, reporting, anchoring, directing, and others.

-423 Television News and Production Management (3).
-Prerequisite, JOMC 422.
+423 Broadcast News and Production Management (3).
+Prerequisite, JOMC 422 or 426 or 429.
 Permission of the instructor.
 Students participate in a collaborative learning environment to hone skills learned in earlier courses and help less-experienced students acclimate to the broadcast news experience within the school.
 By invitation only.

 425 Voice and Diction (3).
 Designed to help students develop presentation skills and use voices effectively as professional broadcast journalists.